Novu Wellness Mental Health

 • You’re starting to rely on benzos to sleep or stay calm

-• You feel numb like you’re not really feeling anything
+• You feel numb, like you’re not feeling anything

 • You’ve tried stopping before and had withdrawal symptoms